-In English, we put the butter in the fridge, the plate on the table or the hat on the head but in German, we need three different verbs to express this!
+In English, we put the butter in the fridge, the plate on the table or the hat on the head.
+We can do this with only one verb.
+However, in German; we need three different verbs to express this!
 After this article and its free worksheet, you will know the difference between stellen, legen and setzen.

 Depending on your first language, you might already know the concept of the verbs “stellen, legen, setzen”.
 For everybody who does not know it yet, I will give you a brief introduction in the following.

 In German, we separate the English verb “to put” in three verbs: “stellen”, “legen” and “setzen”.
 Accusative always follows all of them because they are referring to an active object:

 - legen = meaning: to make sth. lay down

 - stellen = meaning: to cause sth. to stand

 - setzen = meaning: to cause sth. to sit

 Recommended study materials on the topic:

 Now, you might ask yourself when to use which of the German verbs when you only need to use one verb in English.
 The answer is not so complicated because “legen”, “stellen” and “setzen” are the Accusative forms of the Dative verbs “liegen”, “stehen” and “sitzen”.